 When your items sells, you mail it to the buyer, and you receive your money shortly after they receive the merchandise.
 Another great feature about this site is that you can ask people to trade clothes with you instead of selling them.

 7. Facebook Marketplace

 I know that using Facebook Marketplace isn’t a new idea, but I didn’t want you to overlook its benefits.
-Facebook is my go-to platform for selling stuff.
+Facebook is my go-to platform for selling stuff, even big stuff like appliances.
 I have found that most of the items that I list sell very quickly.
 All you need is a clear photo and a detailed description of your item.

 Get Cash For Your Designer Clothes

 Is it time to unload some designer pieces to make room for some new favorites?
 Try one of these top online marketplaces.